Government 2: Oversight

 In an ideal world, the regulatory function would scarcely be felt.
 The rules would be so well tuned that their effects would be self-regulating, just as a heater thermostat is a set-it-and-forget-it device.
 More complex systems than furnaces aren’t likely to achieve this ideal any time soon, but I mention it to show what I see as the goal of regulation.
 Like the rest of government, when it’s working properly, one would hardly know it was there.

 However, it is regulation that can achieve this zen-like state, not deregulation.
 This is true even at the simplest levels.
 A furnace with no thermostat cannot provide a comfortable temperature.
 In more complex human systems, deregulation is advocated by those powerful enough to take advantage of weaker actors.
 (Or those who’d like to think they’re that powerful.)
-It can be an even bigger tool for exploitation than regulation itself when badly applied.
+It can be an even bigger tool for exploitation than bad regulations.
 The vital point is that results expose motives regardless of rationalizations.
 If regulation, or deregulation, promotes concentrations of power or takes control away from individuals, then it’s being used as a tool for special interests and not in the service of a level playing field.

 Logically, monopolies shouldn’t exist because there ought to be a natural counterweight.
 They’re famous for introducing pricing and management inefficiencies that ought to leave plenty of room for competitors.
 But, people being what they are, market power is used to choke off any competition which could reduce it.
 The natural counterweight can’t operate, and only forces outside the system, such as government regulations, can halt that process.